 Abusers can groom families as well.
 The coach is the ultimate authority inside the unquestioned “trust network” of a training program.
 Athletes don’t want to disappoint their coaches or their families, many of which have invested a great deal of time, money and resources to support their talented child.
 And parents often rely on and defer to the coach’s expertise.
 When the abuser holds “celebrity status” in the community, people may even defend their behavior—in spite of reports of abuse.

 As the grooming progresses, the abuser will gradually push the physical boundaries of the relationship, an area complicated by the physical nature of sport.
 It’s not uncommon for a coach to make a physical correction on an athlete.
 An abuser will leverage that contact as a “cover” for their actions—it may start with an accidental “excuse me” touch then progress into increasingly more familiar touching, such as hugs or shoulder rubbing.
 "The trap" is often inappropriate touching and withdrawal: It's “Sorry!
 I couldn’t help myself” followed by “You didn’t mind last time.”

 At this stage, the abuser might start exercising their control over the athlete or attempt to cut them off from their support networks, creating a sense of isolation and reliance.
 They may attempt to entrap the athlete through previous sexual incidents or create feelings of obligations for repayment of gifts or opportunities.
 Or they may invoke guilt (You owe me), offer protection (It’s our little secret) or even make threats.
 All of these tools are used to ensure secrecy.

 Grooming is a complicated and calculated process.
 It's "an inside job."
 And so is prevention.

-Empower coaches, barn staff, athletes and their families to speak up by clearly defining the conduct rules at your barn and the expectation to report.
+Empower coaches, staff, athletes and their families to speak up by clearly defining the conduct rules on your team and the expectation to report.
 Don’t dismiss questionable interactions or behavior.